-Sexual harassment pursuant to Title IX of the Educational Amendments of 1972 is defined in District Policy AC - Nondiscrimination/Equal Opportunity and addressed through District Regulation AC-R3 - Sexual Harassment Investigation Procedures.
+Sex-based harassment pursuant to Title IX of the Educational Amendments of 1972 is defined in District Policy AC - Nondiscrimination/Equal Opportunity and addressed through District Regulation AC-R3 - Sex-based Harassment Investigation Procedures.

-Sexual harassment that does not meet the definition of Title IX may still be considered sexual harassment under state law and will be addressed through District Regulation AC-R2 - Harassment and Discrimination Investigation Procedures for Employees and Applicants for Employment.
-Pursuant to state law, unwelcome sexual advances, requests for sexual favors, or other unwelcome physical or verbal conduct or communication of a sexual nature constitutes sexual harassment if the conduct or communication is subjectively offensive to the individual alleging harassment and objectively offensive to a reasonable individual who is a member of the same protected class, and if under the totality of the circumstances:
+Sex-based harassment that does not meet the definition of Title IX may still be considered sex-based harassment under state law and will be addressed through District Regulation AC-R2 - Harassment and Discrimination Investigation Procedures for Employees and Applicants for Employment.
+Pursuant to state law, unwelcome sexual advances, requests for sexual favors, or other unwelcome physical or verbal conduct or communication of a sexual nature constitutes sex-based harassment if the conduct or communication is subjectively offensive to the individual alleging harassment and objectively offensive to a reasonable individual who is a member of the same protected class, and if under the totality of the circumstances:

-- Submission to the conduct or communication is explicitly or implicitly made a term or condition of the individual's employment; - Submission to, objection to, or rejection of the conduct or communication is used as a basis for employment decisions affecting the individual; or - The conduct or communication has the purpose or effect of unreasonably interfering with the individual's work performance or creating an intimidating, hostile, or offensive working environment.
+- Submission not the conduct or communication is explicitly or implicitly made a term or condition of the individual's employment; - Submission to, objection to, or rejection of the conduct or communication is used as a basis for employment decisions affecting the individual; or - The conduct or communication has the purpose or effect of unreasonably interfering with the individual's work performance or creating an intimidating, hostile, or offensive working environment.

-The prohibition against sexual harassment applies whether the harassment is between people of the same or different gender.
-Sexual harassment as defined above may include, but is not limited to:
+The prohibition against sex-based harassment applies whether the harassment is between people of the same or different gender.
+Sex-based harassment as defined above may include but is not limited to:

-- Sex-oriented verbal "teasing," abuse or harassment; - Pressure for sexual activity; - Repeated remarks to a person with sexual implications; - Unwelcome touching, such as patting, pinching or constant brushing against another's body; - Suggesting or demanding sexual involvement, accompanied by implied or explicit threats concerning one's grades, employment status or similar personal concerns; or - Sexual violence.
+- Sex-oriented verbal "teasing," abuse or harassment; - Pressure for sexual activity; - Repeated remarks to a person with sexual implications: - Unwelcome touching, such as patting, pinching or constant brushing against another's body; - Suggesting or demanding sexual involvement, accompanied by implied or explicit threats concerning one's grades, employment status or similar personal concerns; or - Sexual violence.